zalando-stups/planb-cassandra/README.rst

 Plan B Cassandra
 ================

-Bootstrap a Cassandra cluster on STUPS_/AWS.
+Bootstrap and update a Cassandra cluster on STUPS_/AWS.

-The ``create_cluster.py`` script will start individual EC2 instances running Taupage_ & Docker with the latest Cassandra version 3.0.x (the new 'tick-tock' releases 3.x and older version 2.1 are still available, but not recommended).
+Planb deploys Cassandra by means of individual EC2 instances running Taupage_ & Docker with the latest Cassandra version 3.0.x (default, the new 'tick-tock' releases 3.x and older version 2.1 are still available).

-The setup can be either internal to a VPC or span multile AWS regions.

 Features:

+* internal to a VPC or span multiple AWS regions
 * fully-automated setup including Elastic IPs (when needed), EC2 security groups, SSL certs
 * multi-region replication available (using Ec2MultiRegionSnitch_)
 * encrypted inter-node communication (SSL/TLS)